Implantable Contact Lenses

 - In December 2005, Dougherty Laser Vision hosted the first post-approval ICL training session for U.S. ophthalmologists from across the nation and many continue to come to our centers to observe Dr. Dougherty performing the Visian ICL procedure.

-- Up to date, Dr. Dougherty has performed over 4,000 ICL surgeries
+- To date, Dr. Dougherty has performed over 4,000 ICL surgeries.

 Why Visian ICL?

-- No Dry Eye Syndrome: Visian ICL’s biocompatible Collamer maintains natural eye chemistry and won’t induce dry eye syndrome
+- Biocompatible Collamer maintains natural eye chemistry and won’t induce dry eye syndrome

 - Permanent procedure, yet removable if vision needs change

 - Quick procedure and recovery

 - Can treat anywhere from a -3 diopter nearsightedness patient to a -20 diopter patient